 Across the Defense Industrial Base (DIB), organizations are rushing to translate their compliance from the NIST SP 800-171 cybersecurity controls to the new Cybersecurity Maturity Model Certification standard.
-These requirements include basic cyber hygiene at the low end, like levels 1 and 2, but prime contractor CMMC strategy, and the strategy for those who are higher up in the DoD supply chain in general, needs to focus on higher levels of certification against the CMMC framework to continue doing business with the Department of Defense.
+These requirements include basic cyber hygiene at the low end, like levels 1 and 2, but prime contractor CMMC strategy, and the strategy for those who are higher up in the DoD supply chain in general, needs to focus on higher certification levels against the CMMC framework to continue doing business with the Department of Defense.

 How Primes can prepare their own supply chains for CMMC compliance

-Katie Arrington, DOD's Chief Information Security Officer recently stated in an interview, “...if you’re in the supply chain," she said, "within the next five years, you are going to have to be certified.
+Katie Arrington, DOD's Chief Information Security Officer, recently stated in an interview, “...if you’re in the supply chain," she said, "within the next five years, you are going to have to be certified.
 It just depends on when your [contract] comes up.”

 As primes prepare for 2020 contracts, it is important that they take the state of their supply chain into consideration.
 As a prime contractor, starting to develop a plan for your own Cybersecurity Maturity Model Certification rollout, and how to support your suppliers in getting prepared, is important to prioritize.
-Many prime contractors will have their suppliers calling on them for answers, thus, developing a proactive support system is an initiative that can set you apart from other leaders in the defense industry.
+Many prime contractors will have their suppliers calling on them for answers; thus, developing a proactive support system is an initiative that can set you apart from other leaders in the defense industry.

-- 1. Create an resource-rich support system
+- 1. Create a resource-rich support system

 Effective supply chain risk management is more than monitoring whether suppliers have business continuity plans, quality control procedures, or physical security programs.
 Prioritizing the cybersecurity risk management in the defense industrial base by being a resource to your suppliers is a way of life, especially as a prime contractor, and must become a critical component of business moving forward.
-Digital resources and certified training programs are a great place to direct suppliers who come calling with questions about CMMC compliance.
+Digital resources and certified training programs are great places to direct suppliers who come calling with questions about CMMC compliance.

-Digital education programs can be a strong route, and ones like those of CyberSaint's partners became popular because although current cybersecurity credentials for individuals (CISSP, CISM, SANS etc.) teach the fundamentals of how to achieve a specific set of cybersecurity controls, they can come up short in teaching organizations how to assess their current cybersecurity posture, or how to establish a continuous implementation and improvement program based on industry standards like the CMMC or the NIST Cybersecurity Framework.
-In the meantime, the CMMC Accredidation Body (AB) provides regular updates with news on CMMC rollout, new developments, and DIB resources.
+Digital education programs can be a strong route, and ones like those of CyberSaint's partners became popular because although current cybersecurity credentials for individuals (CISSP, CISM, SANS, etc.) teach the fundamentals of how to achieve a specific set of cybersecurity controls, they can come up short in teaching organizations how to assess their current cybersecurity posture, or how to establish a continuous implementation and improvement program based on industry standards like the CMMC or the NIST Cybersecurity Framework.
+In the meantime, the CMMC Accreditation Body (AB) provides regular updates with news on CMMC rollout, new developments, and DIB resources.

 - 2. Set expectations and over-communicate

-When rolling out new requirements, as much as industry may criticize at times, standards bodies try their hardest to be clear and concise.
+When rolling out new requirements, as much as an industry may criticize at times, standards bodies try their hardest to be clear and concise.
 The CMMC updates are no different, and both the AB, the writers themselves, and the DoD leadership have made efforts to over-communicate, listen, and react to the feedback from the DIB and government entities.
-Similarly, as a prime contractor, setting expectations and communicating those expectations throughout your supplier base is critical to your own success on CMMC in 2020 and beyond.
+Similarly, as a prime contractor, setting and communicating those expectations throughout your supplier base is critical to your success on CMMC in 2020 and beyond.